Skip to content

 Answer: The 200m butterfly.

-He won gold in it at three straight Olympics (2004, 2008, 2012).
-His Beijing 2008 final included swimming with his goggles full of water from the 75m mark, he still set a world record at 1:52.03.
+He won gold in it at Athens 2004, Beijing 2008, and Rio 2016, with a silver at London 2012 behind Chad le Clos.
+His Beijing 2008 final was swum with goggles full of water from about the 75 m mark, and he still set a world record at 1:52.03.

-74. Which swimmer broke the 2008 men’s 100m freestyle world record?
+74. Who holds the men’s 100m freestyle world record?
 (Hard)

 76. Who is the gymnast with the most named skills?
 (Hard)